Cecilia8989/pands-project/README.md

             annot_kws={'fontsize': 14, 'fontweight':'bold'},
             alpha=0.9)
 ```
-The code define the format for the X-axis and Y-axis.
+The code define the format for the X-axi and Y-axi.
 For both the axes the size, the weight and rotation are defined.
-For the X-axis a 45 grade rotation have been defined.
+For the X-axi a 45 grade rotation have been defined.
 Finally, A title of the graph is defined with the corresponding format.
 The [*pad* [39]](https://stackoverflow.com/questions/66226320/how-do-you-add-padding-between-the-x-axis-tick-marks-not-tick-labels-and-the-x) argument is used to add some space between the title and the graph.

 ```python